 The focus of Romans chapter 4 is salvation by grace through faith.
-In this section Paul is writing about the justification aspect of salvation.. i.e. being justified in the eyes of God.
-Although we are also to live by faith, to walk by faith and to pray in faith throughout our earthly life (i.e. the ongoing process of our sanctification) the emphasis of this particular passage is initial salvation. (justification).
+In this section, Paul is writing about the justification aspect of salvation i.e. being justified in the eyes of God.
+Although we are also to live by faith, to walk by faith, and to pray in faith throughout our earthly life (the ongoing process of our sanctification) the emphasis of this particular passage is initial salvation (justification).

-Paul wanted to emphasise that salvation is a free gift from God and not something we can earn through good works of the flesh.. it is not something we get by keeping the Law or performing some acceptable religious ritual.
-The only good work that secures our salvation is Christ's finished work on the cross and the only way we can receive salvation is by faith.
-There is nothing we can say or do to justify ourselves - nothing we do or say to earn His favour - there is nothing we can add, in order to improve our salvation or make it more secure, for like Abraham and David, salvation is by faith alone in God's Word, and when a man or woman believes in their heart by faith, God declared us righteous in His sight.
+Paul wanted to emphasise that salvation is a free gift from God and not something we can earn through good works of the flesh.
+It is not something we get by keeping the Law or performing some acceptable religious ritual.
+The only good work that secures our salvation is Christ's finished work on the Cross, and the only way we can receive salvation is by faith.
+There is nothing we can say or do to justify ourselves - nothing we can do or say to earn His favour - there is nothing we can add in order to improve our salvation or make it more secure, for like Abraham and David, salvation is by faith alone in God's Word and when a man or woman believes in their heart by faith, God declares us righteous in His sight.

 Everyone who has believed God's living Word is justified in His sight and their sin is forgiven.
 We are declared by God to be righteous.
 We are changed from being condemned sinners to blessed saints - and David wrote of the blessings on the man to whom God credits righteousness.

-Old Testament saints - those who were justified before the cross, gained His approval through their faith.
-New Testament saints - those who have lived by faith since the cross and resurrection, have also gained His approval and been imputed with righteousness and everyone of us has the indwelling Holy Spirit.
+Old Testament saints - those who were justified before the Cross, gained His approval through their faith.
+New Testament saints - those who have lived by faith since the Cross and Resurrection, have also gained His approval and been imputed with righteousness and the indwelling Holy Spirit.

-Both Old and New Testament saints having gained divine approval through their faith.
+Both Old and New Testament saints have gained divine approval through their faith.
 May we never forget how blessed we are that the righteousness of God has been made ours by faith in Him.
-For as David said, "Blessed is the man whom God credits with righteousness".
+For as David said, "Blessed is the man whom God credits with righteousness."

-Heavenly Father, thank You that we are justified in Your eyes by grace through faith in Christ, and that as we grow in grace and in a knowledge of Him, we are being sanctified day by day and being changed into the image and likeness of Christ.. as we die to self and live for Him.
-Thank You that salvation is not a complicated issue but simply a matter of faith in Your word - believing Your the truth of Scripture and looking to Jesus - the true and living Word, Who died and rose again so that all who believe on Him would not perish but have everlasting life.
-We rejoice with Abraham, David and all the saints, who have gone before us, for we are all blessed beyond measure - praise Your holy name, AMEN.
+Heavenly Father, thank You that we are justified in Your eyes by grace through faith in Christ, and that as we grow in grace and in a knowledge of Him, we are being sanctified day by day and being changed into the image and likeness of Christ as we die to self and live for Him.
+Thank You that salvation is not a complicated issue but simply a matter of faith in Your Word believing the truth of Scripture, and looking to Jesus the true and living Word, Who died and rose again so that all who believe on Him would not perish but have everlasting life.
+I rejoice with Abraham, David, and all the saints who have gone before me, for we are all blessed beyond measure.
+Praise Your holy name, AMEN.